TheMajorMayhem/SmileDoJ/instructor-guides/publicdef.md

 **Key Discussion Points**:
 - **Mock Trial Overview**:
-  - Each student will play the role of either the prosecutor or the public defender, managing their case through intake, discovery, motions, trial, and sentencing.
+  - Each student will play the role of either the prosecutor or the attorney, managing their case through intake, discovery, motions, trial, and sentencing.
 - **Case Management**:
   - How to manage and organize evidence, prepare arguments, and present to the court.
   - How to handle objections, motions, and unexpected developments during trial.